uber/uber-ios-sdk/README.md

 <string>[redirect URL]</string>
 ```

+Make sure UberCallbackURI mathes one, which is set on developer dashboard (use localhost for testing).

 Additionally, the SDK provides a static Configuration class to further customize your settings.
 Inside of `application:didFinishLaunchingWithOptions:` in your `AppDelegate` is a good place to do this:

 ```swift